aaronpkelly/aaronpkelly.github.io/index.md

 ![avatar](https://avatars1.githubusercontent.com/u/29888436?s=460&u=03df457371669048031a735802c33b93d07a1f10&v=4)

-Hi, I'm Aaron.
-I'm good at breaking things for a living, and occasionally I'll try and put them back together.
+Hey, I'm Aaron.
+I'm good at breaking things for a living.
+Occasionally, I'll even try and put them back together!

 # Posts

 Below are my posts!
 They are the main focus of this website.
 They contain information and opinion about a particular topic, and hopefully be well curated, revised, and updated over time.